This is why 9/11 will probably never be a national holiday

 New Jersey lost 750 souls in the attack — more than any state other than New York.
 Of those, 539 were still technically classified as "missing" when the New Jersey State Police stopped updating a webpage of those unrecovered.
 The page now serves as a memorial to all who died.

-Arnone insists an officials remembrance day is needed to help future generations understand what took place.
+Arnone insists an official remembrance day is needed to help future generations understand what took place.

 "Those of us who lived through the attacks of 9/11 will never forget, but we now need to make sure that our children, and their children, understand the importance of this day," Arnone says, "The events of 9/11 should be in every history book in our schools and there should be an official holiday to make the magnitude of this day clear."

-Despite the impact of 9/11 to New Jersey and the nation, it is unlikely that an official federal holiday will be declared.
+Despite the impact of 9/11 on New Jersey and the nation, it is unlikely that an official federal holiday will be declared.

 In 2001, Congress did designate Sept.
 11 as "Patriot Day," a national day of mourning for the victims of 9/11, but it is not an official federal holiday.